12 Printable Grocery (Shopping) List Templates – Free

 Promotes healthy eating

 A shopping list can also help you plan for healthy meals and snacks.
-By making a list of healthy foods you want to buy, you are more likely to follow your healthy eating plan and avoid purchasing unhealthy items.
+By making one healthy food you want to buy, you are more likely to follow your healthy eating plan and avoid purchasing unhealthy items.

 Keeps the stress away